parduino/Femora/docs/technical/assembler.rst

 Introduction
 ------------

-The ``Assembler`` component in MeshMaker is responsible for combining multiple mesh parts into a unified model, partitioning the model for parallel computing, and managing the combined mesh.
+The ``Assembler`` component in FEMORA is responsible for combining multiple mesh parts into a unified model, partitioning the model for parallel computing, and managing the combined mesh.
 It provides a centralized system for creating and managing assembly sections, which are groups of mesh parts that are combined into a single mesh.

 The Assembler system consists of two main classes: